 To qualify for the program under Nova Scotia’s Pharmacare Program:

-- The beneficiary must agree with their pharmacist that they are a suitable candidate for the program and
+- The beneficiary must agree with their pharmacist that they are a suitable candidate for the program &sign a consent form.

 - The beneficiary must not reside in a nursing home or a home for special care.